-Ms. Greaves helped to launch Loyola Law School’s Fashion Law Program and serves as an adjunct professor, teaching courses in Fashion Law Business Transactions and Retail & Fashion Law.
+Ms. Greaves helped to launch Loyola Law School’s Fashion Law Program and serves as an adjunct professor, teaching courses in Fashion Law, Fashion Law Business Transactions and Retail & Fashion Law.
 Ms. Greaves is an advocate for children’s rights, previously serving on the Board of Directors of CASA (Court Appointed Special Advocates), Los Angeles Chapter.

 - Glendale University (J.D., 1996)

 - Los Angeles Valley College (A.A., Music, 1978)

 - U.S. District Court, Central District of California

 - U.S. Supreme Court